orestispanagiotopoulos/RegfactoringCitywire/README.md

 Because of the time restrictions I have refactored and tested mainly the classes CustomerService and Customer.
 Next step would be to refactor the repositories.

+I have used visual studio 2019.
+All the tests are passing.